william2032/william2032/README.md

 ## Hi there 👋
 Here are some ideas to get you started:

-- 🌱 I’m currently learning  c# to build web apps.
+- 🌱 I’m currently learning  web techs to build web apps.
-- 👯 I’m looking to collaborate and network with dotnet community.
+- 👯 I’m looking to collaborate and network with developers community.
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I'm a Youtube Addict